-Experiments against Pandas and MonetDB are run in a single-user setting on a MacBook Air with a 2-Core $1.7~\mathrm{GHz}$ Intel Core i7 processor, with 8GB of memory.
-The Sybase IQ comparison is performed on a multi-user linux system with $4.16-\mathrm{Core}~2.1~\mathrm{GHz}$ AMD Opteron $6272~\mathrm{processors}$, with $256\mathrm{GB}$ of memory.
+All experiments are run in a single-user setting, running on a MacBook Air with a 2-Core 1 .7 GHz Intel Core i7 processor, with 8GB of memory, with the exception of the Sybase/AQuery comparison.
+The performance for the latter comparison is measured in a multi-user linux system with 4 16-Core 2.1 GHz AMD Opteron 6272 processors, with 256GB of memory.